UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 	Compare $s$ and $vectA$.

--	For DataFrames, these statistical numpy operations work differently in that they handle each column separately.
+-	For DataFrames, these statistical NumPy operations work differently in that they handle each column separately.
 The output is therefore a vector of length the amount of columns.
 Run for instance:

 	```np.mean(D)```